Prem Bandhan (TV series): Plot

 Shweta tries to kill Harsh, and Janki comes home; her father-in-law tries to stop her.
 Harsh keeps Shweta from slapping Janki, remembering that she saved his life.
 Janki has allies in Shekhar (Harsh's grandmother) and his sister-in-law.
 Savita schemes to make it appear that Harsh had sex with Shweta to pressure him into marrying her, and his father wants them to marry.

 Harsh develops feelings for Janki.
 On Mahashivratri, Janki's name appears on a ritual invitation instead of Shweta's.
 Janki's in-laws ask her to leave the house, but Harsh stops her.
 She prepares the mehndi, but Savita poisons it and Janki is blamed; her father-in-law has her arrested.
 Shekhar bails Janki out; she refuses to return home, and is kidnapped by a moneylender who threatens to sell her unless Savita's debt is paid.

-Janki stops Harsh and Sweta's wedding; she knocks Shweta out, disguises herself and marries him.
+Janki stops Harsh and Shweta's wedding; she knocks Shweta out, disguises herself and marries him.
 Harsh thinks she married him for money, but stops Shweta from killing her.
 Rajesh has false papers saying that Janki married Harsh for money, and Harsh orders Janki out; she burns the papers as she leaves.

 Janki goes to the hospital where Harsh was born, and a nurse tells her about Harsh and why Savita wanted to kill him.
 She is attacked by Savita and Rajesh, who put her in a box and bury her.

 Six months later, Harsh still loves Janki but has been forced to marry Shweta.
 Rajesh has mortgaged the resort to the owner of J Industries, Jaya Kapoor.
 They meet with Jaya, who looks like Janki; Janki was saved by Akshay, who helps her avenge Savita and Rajesh.